nzbgetcom/nzbget/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/nzbgetcom/nzbget)

-NZBGet is a binary downloader, which downloads files from Usenet based on information given in nzb-files.
+NZBGet is a binary downloader, which downloads files from Usenet based-on information given in nzb files.

 NZBGet is written in C++ and is known for its performance and efficiency.

-NZBGet can run on almost any device - classic PC, NAS, media player, SAT-receiver, WLAN-router, etc.
-The download area provides precompiled binaries for Windows, macOS, and Linux.
-For other platforms the program can be compiled from sources.
+NZBGet can run on almost any device - classic PC, NAS, media player, SAT-receiver, WLAN-router, etc. The download area provides precompiled binaries for Windows, macOS, and Linux.
+For other platforms, the program can be compiled from source.

-This is a fork of the original NZBGet project formerly maintained by [hugbug](https://github.com/hugbug).
-The nzbget.com project is an extension of the original, and is maintained in honor of and with respect to its maintainer of many years.
-We hope to continue where the [hugbug](https://github.com/hugbug) left off by providing a useful downloader for the benefit of the Usenet community.
+This is a fork of the original NZBGet project, formerly maintained by [hugbug](https://github.com/hugbug).
+The nzbget.com project is an extension of the original, and is maintained in honor-of and with respect-to its maintainer of many years.
+We hope to continue where the [hugbug](https://github.com/hugbug) left-off by providing a useful downloader for the benefit of the Usenet community.

 More information available at https://nzbget.com

 ## Installation and Documentation

-We provide a easy-to-use installer for each platform we support.
+We provide an easy-to-use installer for each platform we support.
 Please download binaries from our [releases](https://github.com/nzbgetcom/nzbget/tags) page.

 Linux DEB/RPM packages are available from [releases](https://github.com/nzbgetcom/nzbget/tags) page or from DEB/RPM [repositories](https://nzbgetcom.github.io).